I am an Assistant Professor in the Department of Civil and Environmental Engineering at the University of Nevada, Reno (UNR).

 Computational structural mechanics and nonlinear finite element response simulation, with expertise in nonlinear mechanics of reinforced concrete

 Large-scale experiments and structural behavior study

 My academic future lies in the marriage of the realm of the scholastic with the real-life world of engineering.
-Moving forward, I expect my academic research and interests to be increasingly geared toward addressing new and existing problems using creative and efficient solutions to improve the quality of our lives and better safeguard our assets.
+Moving forward, I expect my academic research and interests to be increasingly geared toward addressing existing and new problems using creative technology solutions to improve the quality of our lives and better safeguard our assets.

 I believe in intuition and inspiration.
 Imagination is more important than knowledge.
 For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution.
 It is, strictly speaking, a real factor in scientific research.